chibenwa/james-project/newletter.md

  ## MessageId refactoring

  We succeeded to finish and merge the MessageId refactoring.
-This hudge task allow us to address messages by their ID, outside of mailbox context.
+This huge task allow us to address messages by their ID, outside of mailbox context.

  This is required for JMAP protocol implementation.